 What is the deadline for applications for the 2021 Course?

 Once the application process opens, applications can be made at any time.
 All applications must be completed online via the English Schools’ Orchestra (ESO) website.
 No audition is required; however, students must be of at least Grade 8 standard (Grade 7 Strings) and we reserve the right to request a teacher recommendation.

 Applications will be reviewed on an individual basis and placement offers made based on the needs of the Orchestra.

 Do I have to be Grade 8 before I apply?

 No. You need to be of Grade 8 standard or equivalent (Grade 7 for Strings), but you do not have to have taken any exams.
 If you don't have an exam marksheet to show us, please ask your music teacher to provide written confirmation that you are of the required standard.
 The orchestra aims to play challenging music to a very high standard, so it's important that you have experience in playing in ensembles and other orchestras.

-The residential course fees are £370.00 per student inclusive of all tuition, full board, accommodation, local transport and the use of social and sporting facilities at the Lincolnsfield Centre, as per the schedule for the course.
+Course fees for 2021 are yet to be confirmed.
+The residential course fees are inclusive of all tuition, full board, accommodation, local transport and the use of social and sporting facilities at the residential centre, as per the schedule for the course.

-Non-residential course fees are £190.00 per student inclusive of all tuition, full cooked lunch and high tea.
+Non-residential course fees are inclusive of all tuition, full cooked lunch and high tea.

 Fees are payable on acceptance to the course.